Rules

 Act Taking action on a turn other than your own.
 This is done during a clockwise pass when you may add effects to an event Chain.

-Asset An asset is a Character, Machine, or Structure.
+Asset An Asset is a Character, Machine, or Location.

 Attach Place this Card under an Asset.
 Usually accompanied by an effect that applies to the Asset it is attached to.